When You're Cooking More Than One Hunk of Meat

 In theory.
 If you don't have good control over your instrument, then it is easy to go through a period of yo-yoing temps.
 But if you have practiced and know your instrument, and if you have a well constructed cooker with thick walls and tight doors that holds heat well, then stabilizing temp at the target is quick and easy.
 This process of stabilizing can take up to an hour and that can add significantly to the cooking time, perhaps half an hour.
 Ceramic cookers like Big Green Eggs absorb and radiate back a lot of heat and they don't leak much, so they are easy to stabilize, while cheap gas smokers have a longer recovery time.

 Then there is the "heat shadow" effect.
-The offset barrel smoker in the picture above has a firebox on the left side just out of the picture.
-The meat closest to the heat will cook faster while the rest is in the heat shadow.
+The offset barrel smoker in the picture above has a firebox on the left side just out of the picture so the heat flows from the firebox on the right and up out of the chimney on the left.
+The meat closest to the heat will cook faster while the rest is in the heat shadow of the meat closest to the heat.
 So it's a good idea to rotate the ribs in a rack once or twice during a cook so those on the ends don't overcook and those in the center don't undercook.

 If you have a bullet smoker, like a Weber Smokey Mountain, there are two cooking grates, one above another.
 One is right above the water pan and closer to the heat source.
 The other is about a foot higher right in the parabolic dome.
-The meat on the lower rack is protected from direct heat by the water pan, and it gets more moisture from below.
-The space below the meat is small, so airflow around it is inhibited, and it is cooler.
+The meat on the lower rack is protected from direct heat by the water pan, and it gets cool air and moisture from the water below.
+The space below the meat is small, so airflow around it is inhibited.
+Hot air rises and goes to the exhaust vent in the dome where it pools.
+As a result, the food on the lower rack is cooler.
 On the upper rack, the meat practically floats in warm currents of convection heat, and it even gets some radiant heat reflecting from the dome.

 But let's say for the sake of discussion, that you have a nice tight, thick-sided cooker with three racks and plenty of airflow around all three, something like a Backwoods Smoker.
 Let's say that you preheated the oven to 225°F and then you placed a butt on each shelf.
 Let's say that you get them in quickly and don't allow the interior to cool off too much with the door open.
 Then the ratio of hot air to cold meat is significant and the cold air bubble around the meat is insignificant.
 Cooking time for one butt will be about the same as for three butts.